My Quiet Kitchen

 The spiciness comes from dried chilies, chili garlic sauce, and peppercorns.
 As written, I would say this recipe is mild to moderate in spiciness.
 You can increase the heat by using an extra spicy chili sauce and adding crushed red pepper flakes.
 Or use fewer chilies to reduce the spiciness.

-Use patience when cooking the tofu, and always, always fully preheat the pan.
-Use medium heat and allow plenty of time for the underside to become golden before attempting to flip, otherwise the tofu will stick.
+Be sure to fully preheat the pan, and exercise patience when cooking the tofu.
+Use medium heat and allow plenty of time for the undersides to become golden before attempting to flip, otherwise the tofu will stick.

 If you'd rather bake the tofu, simply season with tamari or soy sauce, and bake in a preheated 400 degree oven for about 25 minutes, flipping at the halfway point.